hyperledger-labs/splice/cluster/README.md

 afterwards since you lack the other SVs but it is enough to go through the validation of the topology state in Canton.
 The concrete steps are:

+### Export the data from the cluster you're validating

 1. create a directory to store the state export: `mkdir -p /tmp/state-export/keys`
 2. Switch to the current release branch of the cluster you are migrating
 3. Start sequencer console on the version currently on the cluster connected to the target